 The unit has become a leading source of evidence-based research and knowledge on Arab Social Responsibility, filling a knowledge gap left by the lack of proper documentation and analysis for the region.

-Through careful planning and screening, the research activities and programs of the unit respond to the challenges and issues facing this sector all while building a solid infrastructure for its continued growth in parallel.
+Through careful planning and screening, the unit's research activities and programs respond to the challenges and issues facing this sector, all while building a solid infrastructure for its continued growth in parallel.